tdiprima/AI-Chart-Builder/README.md

 # AIChartBuilder
 AI-powered chart building

+---

+**AI Chart Builder** lets you type in a natural language prompt like *"Show a line chart of average patient heart rate over the past 7 days"* and then uses GPT-4 to generate the actual Python code to make that chart.
+The app runs the code and displays the chart right on the page using Plotly.
+It's built with Dash and handles errors gracefully, so if something goes wrong, it won't crash — it just tells you what happened.

+No more manually scripting visualizations.
+Just say what you want, and it builds it.

+---

+## Example Prompts

 Here are some example prompts you can use with the Plotly AI/Dash app ([chart_app.py](chart_app.py)) to generate charts:

 **Simple Charts**